-“When data is moved, you increase the chances of having it be intercepted by third-parties, essentially putting it at significant risk.
-Data federation is the only way around this – unnecessary data storage and duplication costs, and painstakingly slow data transfers become a thing of the past.”
+“When data is moved, you increase the chances of having it be intercepted by third parties, essentially putting it at significant risk.
+Data federation is the only way around this — unnecessary data storage and duplication costs, and painstakingly slow data transfers become a thing of the past,” Dunford said.

 Getting ready for the genomics revolution